BeChris100/osintgram4j/README.md

 I debugged, and will work with it, commented out.
 See [the Restoration Process](OrigRestore.md).

-Also, even though that Python is easy, I decided to switch to a different language.
+Also, even that Python is easy, I decided to switch to a different language.
 It is none other than Java itself.
 Yes, I use Java and C++, by the way.
-However, since I can be stubborn at some times, I decided to reject the offer that Gradle and Maven suggests, and go with the more controllable form, writing my own Build Process for the project.
-The reason that I don't use Maven or Gradle is because I have problems with IntelliJ, when I need to handle multiple modules, or when I want to separate packages into modules.
-It will always bug the IDE out, giving me headache on where the problem is.
-And also, I use IntelliJ Ultimate and CLion, by the way.
+However, due to some issues with IntelliJ having multiple modules and working with Gradle / Maven, I decided to reject their offer, and go with the more controllable form, writing a custom Build Process for the project.
+I hate that issue, and I simply don't want to go that route.
+I use IntelliJ Ultimate and CLion, by the way.

-To fill up the conception about me not using Gradle or Maven, I will be considering on working an alternative way on building any type of project that will support multiple languages that will like you using multiple modules instead of just one.
-This will be a time-saver, especially that I might choose to dump the Shell scripts for the Build Process, and use the new-style Building.
+To fill up the conception about me not using Gradle or Maven, I will be making an alternative way of building projects that will support multiple languages, making the time process of building a project faster, especially that you don't have to run `make`, Gradle or Maven, or even other processes.
+That build system might also be one of the reasons, why I might also ditch the Shell scripts to build this project, and use the new-style Building.
 I hear you, you don't like bloat on your system, but we live in 2024, as of now.

-Also, it might look like I bloated this project to the max, but I will try to keep it lightweight as possible.
-Please do note that Java Development can receive more and more bloat from time to time, since it can be time-consuming, or the fact that Java is very much verbose and that it forces you into OOP (Object oriented programming).
+Also, this project might look like it is bloated to the max, but I am still trying to keep it lightweight as possible.
+Please do note that Java development can receive more and more bloat from time to time, since it can be time-consuming, or the fact that Java is very much verbose and that it forces you into OOP (Object-oriented programming).
 The bloat should be more than an expectation.

-Another point to mention is that I won't provide the direct builds for Windows via the Batch / Powershell files, but I'll still provide the releases for the Windows platform.
-It is meant to be run on Linux instead of on Windows, since I'm an Arch Linux user, by the way.
+Another point to mention is that I won't provide the building scripts for Windows via the Batch / Powershell files, but I'll still provide the releases for the Windows platform via the "Releases" tab.
+It is meant to be run on Linux instead of Windows, since I'm an Arch Linux user, by the way.

 ---